 The per capita income in Federal Way in 2018 was $34,474, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $115,788 for a family of four.
 However, Federal Way contains both very wealthy and poor people as well.

 Federal Way is an extremely ethnically-diverse city.
 The people who call Federal Way home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Federal Way residents report their race to be White, followed by Asian.
 Federal Way also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.57% of the city’s residents.
-Important ancestries of people in Federal Way include Irish, English, Norwegian, and European.
+People of Hispanic or Latino origin account for 17.74% of the city’s residents.
+Important ancestries of people in Federal Way include English, Irish, Norwegian, and Ukrainian.

 The most common language spoken in Federal Way is English.
 Other important languages spoken here include Spanish and Korean.